 2. Put your phone down

-If you’re having your online class on your phone, of course, this is impossible, but if you are doing it on your laptop, put your phone down.
+If you’re having your online classes on your phone, of course, this is impossible, but if you are doing it on your laptop, put your phone down.
 And try not to use them at all during class, unless you need to reply to an urgent message.

 There are apps available to help you spend less time on your phone.
 One such app is Focus Plant, where you collect water to buy and grow your plants by not using your phone.
 If you are away from the app for more than 20 seconds, then the session will be considered a fail.
 Another app that has been recommended is Study Bunny, with the same concept, though spending time away gives you money to buy things for your bunny instead.